 Revise using all the facilities at your disposal.
 Your notes and a specification (syllabus) will give you a good idea of what you should be learning.
 Past paper questions help further and give you an idea of the level of answer required.
 Revision books will give you a good all-round knowledge of the very basics whilst textbooks will give you a greater understanding.
 Use textbooks wisely as they contain background information that you do not need to learn and they may be covering the specifications of other Examining Boards too.

 Try this extensive site for further ideas about revision.

 There are many sites devoted to particular subjects that may help you with revision.
 Take care that you use them wisely as a part of a structured revision program.
 Don’t use them simply because it’s an excuse to go on line.
 When you visit a site – can you trust it?
 Try to stick with reliable sites chosen by the staff or those that are widely recognised such as the BBC.

-The exam officer will enter you for your main subjects and Heads of Departments will check these through.
-If you wish to re-sit an exam then you must obtain a form from the exam office, complete the necessary details and hand it in together with the appropriate payment (see exam notice Board).
-You will be informed of the appropriate times for each series of exams.
+The Exam Officer will enter you for your main subjects and Heads of Faculty will check these through.
+If you wish to re-sit an exam then you must obtain a form from the exam office, complete the necessary details and hand it in, with the appropriate payment being made via ParentPay (see exam notice Board).

 You may be allowed to sit other exams at the discretion of the Headmaster and providing you pay for the appropriate entry.